 var_dump($object3);

-This code demonstrates all three methods of converting an array to an object in PHP:
+?>This code demonstrates all three methods of converting an array to an object in PHP:

 Method 1: Typecasting

-Method 2: json_encode
+Method 2: json_encode and json_decode

 Method 3: stdClass

-object and then iterates through the array, assigning each key-value pair as a property to the object.This example helps illustrate the different approaches and their potential use cases.
+stdClass object and then iterates through the array, assigning each key-value pair as a property to the object.This example helps illustrate the different approaches and their potential use cases.

 General Considerations:

-: This method offers flexibility in customizing the object creation process, such as adding additional properties or performing specific actions during the conversion.Beyond the Basics:
+json_encode/decode: This approach is suitable for complex, nested arrays, especially when interfacing with APIs that use JSON.stdClass: This method offers flexibility in customizing the object creation process, such as adding additional properties or performing specific actions during the conversion.Beyond the Basics:

-, you can create instances of your own classes and populate them with array data.
+stdClass, you can create instances of your own classes and populate them with array data.
 This allows for more structured and type-safe object representations.Example Use Cases:

 This article outlines three methods for converting PHP arrays to objects: